LIGHT YOUR FIRE...WALL!

 04/11/2022

-Is the real estate industry protected?
+Is the property sector protected?

-Cyber security is omnipresent. ubiquitous?
+Cyber security is omnipresent.
+Ubiquitous?
 Not quite.
 And not everywhere.

 Saving at the wrong end?

-Other interesting articles
+Further interesting technical articles